As of March 30, Westridge has moved to remote learning; as a precaution in response to the COVID-19 crisis, campus is closed until further notice.

 For more information and details on remote learning, please click here.

 ABOVE: In 2018, students organized Westridge's first annual March Madness Table Tennis Tournament.

 At Westridge, you’ll explore all your unique talents and passions while you thrive, learn, and grow from all we have to offer.

 Along with academics, activities are a big part of the experience at Westridge.
 Outside of the classroom, you can play sports, study and work on projects together, rehearse theatre and dance, attend club meetings, run the student government, produce the newspaper.
 No matter how varied or focused your interests are, there’s an activity and a place for you.

 Spyglass: Westridge’s school newspaper is staffed and published by Upper School students.
-Check out the Spyglass blog, a joint collaboration between yearbook and newspaper students.
+Check out the new Spyglass 2.0 online, a fully digital version of the newspaper.

 InLook: The yearbook “looks in” on life at Westridge.
 The staff consists of Upper School students and is distributed in May.